 While most homeowners won’t be able to itemize their insurance payments on their tax return, there are a few special cases where this may be possible.
 For instance, small businesses run out of your home may be eligible to deduct insurance expenses.
-However, even in these special circumstances, you’ll need to meet specific requirements in order to deduct insurance expenses from your tax return.
+However, even in these special circumstances, you will need to meet specific requirements to deduct insurance expenses from your tax return.

 What is a tax deduction?

 A tax deduction is applied to a person or organization’s tax return to lower their taxable income.
 These deductions are typically available if the person or organization has qualifying expenses throughout the year.
 When preparing their tax return, individuals with qualifying expenses may choose to take a standard deduction or itemize deductions.
 If the person or organization chooses to itemize deductions, deductions are only taken for amounts surpassing the standard deduction limit.

 According to the IRS, the following expenses qualify for itemized deductions:

 - Healthcare expenses, including medical, dental, and prescription drug bills

 - Property taxes

 While some special circumstances may allow homeowners insurance deductions on one’s tax return when they’re considered job-related expenses, homeowners insurance is not generally considered a qualifying deduction by the IRS.